-How an expecting mother found an unmistakable anchor in the midst of indescribable grief.
+How an expecting mother found an unmistakable anchor while facing appendix cancer.

 That Sunday morning, with Christmas décor sparkling around the sanctuary, my husband held my hand and practically dragged me to the front of the church.
-As I listened to him share our story of the previous few weeks, I struggled to accept the words as our story.
+As I listened to him share our story of the previous few weeks and facing my type of cancer, I struggled to accept the words as our story.
 Our nightmare.

 A few days prior, we sat in a small, sterile oncology room while the doctor spoke the words “incurable, stage 4 cancer” over me.
+The official diagnosis was appendix cancer, which is a rare type of cancer.
 The cancer originated in my appendix and spread throughout my abdomen.
 To make matters more complicated and emotional, I was three months pregnant.
 Following my extensive abdominal surgery, I was grateful that my unborn child seemed unharmed, paired with indescribable grief over the reality of my health.

-Because my case was so unusual, the doctors were not able to give my husband and I the odds of survival for our baby.
+Because my case of appendix cancer was so unusual, the doctors were not able to give my husband and I the odds of survival for our baby.
 We would just have to wait and see.

 My spiritual background